ZetaTwo/pwny-racing/challenges/chall22/README.md

 player uses the small buffer overflow in order to read a second payload and pivot to a known memory address (in `.data`).
-At that point they will be able to plant strings and structs at known memory locations which allows them to calculate the offsets of indexes od their forged structures relative to the relocation and symbol tables.
+At that point they will be able to plant strings and structs at known memory locations which allows them to calculate the offsets of indexes to their forged structures relative to the relocation and symbol tables.
 This will allow them to trigger the resolve lookup for a given function (possibly `system()` and in that case they can also plant a string for a command to execute).